Winners of the 2013 Maria Moors Cabot Prize announced

 Alejandro Santos Rubino, Colombia, Director/Editor-in-Chief, Revista Semana

-After six years at El Tiempo, a paper his family has owned for generations, Alejandro Santos Rubino became a columnist at Semana, Colombia’s main newsmagazine.
+Alejandro Santos Rubino comes from Colombia’s preeminent journalism family—for generations it owned El Tiempo, the major newspaper in Colombia.
+But Santos wanted to prove himself and forge his own career.
+And that he has done with great distinction.
+After six years at El Tiempo, Santos became a columnist at Semana, Colombia’s main newsmagazine.
 Before he turned 30, he had become Semana’s editor in chief.
 He has used this post to improve Colombian journalism civil society and Interamerican understanding.

 Santos has used Semana and a series of prizes and projects he created to expose government wrongdoing, to recognize Colombia’s best journalists and public officials and to encourage investigations of the murders of journalists.
 Under his courageous hands-on editing, the magazine exposed past President Alvaro Uribe’s illegal spying on journalists, judges and politicians--and revealed links between politicians and paramilitary leaders.